The structure of the Bitless Art of Riding (BAR) was developed by Jossy Reynvoet.

 Good development is not linear.
 It involves trial and error, bouncing back and growing again.

 Basic is a foundation for advanced work later on.
 But it also works the other way round, if you get stuck in the advanced work you go back to the base.
 That's why the foundation is there.
 It is not something you stop once you have gone through it.
-You need the basics and the elementary every day as much as you need the physical.
-The important thing to realise is that it is impossible to balance a horse if you only focus on the physical.
+You need the basics and the fundamentals every day as much as you need the physical.
+The important thing to realize is that it is impossible to balance a horse if you only focus on the physical.